-Note: Recipients must also comply with the GPRA requirements that include the collection and periodic reporting of performance data as specified in the FOA.
-This information is needed in order to comply with PL 102-62, which requires that SAM HSA report evaluation data to ensure the effectiveness and efficiency of its programs.
+Note: Recipients must also comply with the GPRA requirements that include the collection and periodic reporting of performance data as specified in the FOA or by the Grant Program Official (GPO).
+This information is needed in order to comply with PL 102-62, which requires that Substance Abuse and Mental Health Services Administration (SAMHSA) report evaluation data to ensure the effectiveness and efficiency of its programs.